LogFlux Architecture and Data Flow

 • LogFlux cannot decrypt your log data

-• End-to-end encryption from agent to client
+• End-to-end encryption from agent to analysis tools

 Security Architecture